PTB-MR/mrpro/docs/source/data.rst

 - **Boolean masks**: Singleton dimensions in the mask are interpreted as full slices.
 If the mask has more than one non-singleton dimension, a new dimension is added at the beginning.
 - **Sequences of integers**: Result in concatenation along the indexed dimension.
 If more than one sequence is used, a new dimension is added at the beginning.
 - **Integer tensors**: If a single indexing tensor is used, the indexed dimension will be replaced by the last dimension of the indexing tensor.
 Other dimensions of the indexing tensor are added at the beginning of the result.
 If multiple indexing tensors are used, the indexed dimension will be replaced by a singleton dimension and all new dimensions are added at the beginning of the result.
-- **None**: Adds new axes at the beginning.
+- **None**: Can only be used to add new axes at the beginning.
 - **Ellipsis**: Expanded to `slice(None)` for all axes not indexed.

 The indexing is applied recursively to all tensors in the dataclass, ensuring that the dimensions are consistent across all tensors.
-Indexing is applied as-if all tensors where broadcasted to the `.shape` of the dataclass the indexing is applied to.
+Indexing is applied as if all tensors where broadcasted to the `.shape` of the dataclass the indexing is applied to.
-So, for example, indexing a `KData` object in the `coils` dimension result in the same trajecktory as before, as trajectories always have coils=1.
-The behavior is as-if is broadcasted along the coil dimensions, then indexing is applied, then the boadcasted dimensions is reduced back to singleton.
+So, for example, indexing a `KData` object in the `coils` dimension results in the same trajecktory as before, as trajectories always have coils=1.
+The behavior is as if the trajectory is broadcasted along the coil dimensions, then indexing is applied, then the boadcasted dimensions is reduced back to singleton.

 SpatialDimension